-Amsler grid: It's an important tool to test macular vision in and around the center of the retina and detect specific conditions such as macular degeneration
+- Amsler grid: It's an important tool to test macular vision in and around the center of the retina and detect specific conditions such as macular degeneration

-Static perimetry: The most common type of modern visual field testing employs a device with fixed light sources, either stationary pinpoint light sources or projected dots within a large white bowl.
+- Static perimetry: The most common type of modern visual field testing employs a device with fixed light sources, either stationary pinpoint light sources or projected dots within a large white bowl.
 Popular devices include the Octopus or the Humphrey-Zeiss field analyzer.
 These tests are automated and run by the onboard computer, thus minimizing the time spent by a technician running the test.

-Kinetic perimetry: The process utilizes moving light sources, such as the traditional workhorse Goldman perimeter.
+- Kinetic perimetry: The process utilizes moving light sources, such as the traditional workhorse Goldmann perimeter.
 This test produces an island map of peripheral visual perception intensity.
 Fixation monitoring as well as movement of the light source require a dedicated trained technician throughout the entire test.
 This test is particularly useful in weeding out malingerers.

-Frequency doubling analysis: This test utilizes varying intensities of a shimmering grid of light in standardized sectors of the peripheral and central visual field.
+- Frequency doubling analysis: This test utilizes varying intensities of a shimmering grid of light in standardized sectors of the peripheral and central visual field.
 It is particularly useful in detecting early glaucoma field loss and can be about 40% more sensitive in doing so than standard static or kinetic perimetry.

 Visual field testing is generally covered by virtually all health-care insurance plans.
 Testing may be limited to one time per year for patients who are called glaucoma suspects, that is, likely to develop glaucoma in the future.
 Insurance plans usually allow two visual field tests per year for patients who have already been diagnosed with glaucoma.

-These visual field testing devices all incorporate an internal computer with the ability to store, print, and transmit important patient data.
+Static perimeter visual field testing devices all incorporate an internal computer with the ability to store, print, and transmit important patient data.
 The field report generated by modern visual field devices includes a wealth of information, all of which can be useful to the doctor interpreting the results:

-Fixation errors: the number of times the patient looks away from the central target.
+- Fixation errors: the number of times the patient looks away from the central target.
 This is a key indicator of patient cooperation or fatigue.

-False positives: the number of times the patient pushes the button when, in reality, a light source is not illuminated.
+- False positives: the number of times the patient pushes the button when, in reality, a light source is not illuminated.

-False negatives: the number of times the patient fails to push the button when, in reality, there is a light source illuminated.
+- False negatives: the number of times the patient fails to push the button when, in reality, there is a light source illuminated.
 These spots can be repeat tested by the onboard computer at exactly the same spot to best understand the patient's ability to produce an accurate field test.

-Points tested: indicates the total number of separately illuminated testing points, and therefore data points presented to the patient for testing.
+- Points tested: indicates the total number of separately illuminated testing points, and therefore data points presented to the patient for testing.
 Reliable patients can produce a very useful field with a limited number of test points.

-Reliability index: the overall reliability of the patient's testing for each eye.
+- Reliability index: the overall reliability of the patient's testing for each eye.
 Poor reliability may indicate patient fatigue, insufficient understanding of the test, or poor vision for other reasons such as cataracts.
 Visual field tests can also be used to ferret out malingerers.

-Standard deviation: the difference in peripheral field acuity when compared to a normative data base, or simply put, a large group of similar normal patients.
+- Standard deviation: the difference in peripheral field acuity when compared to a normative data base, or simply put, a large group of similar normal patients.
 This tells the doctor whether or not a particular part of the peripheral field is normal, depressed, or absent.

 - Visual field map: the final basic report indicating the patient's visual field anywhere from the central 10 degrees all the way out to the farthest reaches of the field at 90 degrees.
 Altered patterns in the field map from reliable patient testing are often extremely useful in the diagnosis of ocular or neurological disorders.

-it may be moderately tiring or stressful for ill or elderly patients.
+The visual field test generally is performed after visual acuity testing, but before examination by the doctor.
+Visual field testing requires a minimal amount of time for most otherwise healthy patients, but it may be moderately tiring or stressful for ill or elderly patients.
 Visual field testing is also very difficult for younger children or patients with mental disabilities or developmental delay, such as Down's syndrome for example.
 Common testing time for visual fields in both eyes:

 - Amsler grid: one minute